nherciu7/nherciu7/README.md

 - 👋 Hi, I’m @nherciu7
-- 👀 I’m interested in web development
+- 👀 I’m interested in IT
-- 🌱 I’m currently learning Motoko
+- 🌱 I’m currently learning Azure
-- 💞️ I’m looking to collaborate on any web development project
+- 💞️ I’m looking to collaborate on any IT project
 - 📫 How to reach me - nichitaherciu2003@gmail.com

 <!---